Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus Constraints: Problem Formulation for Broadened-beam URA Coefficient Design in LEO SatComs

 \subsection{Problem Formulation}

-An optimization problem for URA coefficient design in LEO SatComs under QoS and constant modulus constraints is formulated in (\ref{P1_00}).
-The objective function (\ref{P1_00a}) aims to suppress the maximum received signal power in SAT out-of-beam areas to mitigate interference.
-The QoS in SAT service areas is guaranteed by (\ref{P1_00b}), and CMC is considered in (\ref{P1_00c}).
+An optimization problem for the broadened-beam URA coefficient design in LEO SatComs under QoS constraints and constant modulus constraints (CMCs) is formulated in (\ref{P1_00}).
+The objective function (\ref{P1_00a}) aims to suppress the maximum received signal power in the SAT out-of-beam areas to mitigate interference.
+The QoS in SAT service areas is guaranteed by (\ref{P1_00b}), and CMCs are considered in (\ref{P1_00c}).